Sceptres/Island-Generator/README.md

 5. -a,--altitude <altimetric profile>                 The island altimetric profile generation mode.
 At the moment only `lagoon`, `volcano`, or `hills`.
 6. -l,--lakes <# of lakes>                            The number of lakes to place on the island.
 Note that lakes can merge.
 7. -s,--shape <shape>                                 The shape to set the island to.
 Available shapes are circle, oval, and star.
+8. -aq,--aquifers <# of aquifers>                     The number of random aquifers to add to the island.
 ```
 mosser@azrael A2 % cd island
 mosser@azrael island % java -jar island.jar -i ../generator/sample.mesh -o island.mesh -m lagoon